AdaCore/spark2014/docs/ug/getting_started.rst

 Pro| compiler, edited in the GPS or GNATbench editors, and debugged/analyzed/modified with the associated |GNAT Pro| toolset.

-All kinds of data types defined in Ada can be defined in |SPARK|, expect access types.
+All kinds of data types defined in Ada can be defined in |SPARK|, except access types.
 The main restriction on expressions in |SPARK| is that they should not contain calls to functions which modify the value of non-local variables.
 Most statements in Ada are allowed in |SPARK|, at the notable exception of goto